Background on PwC Herald Talks

 Adjudicator: Fran O’Sullivan – Editorial Director of Business, NZME

-Fran O’Sullivan is Editorial Director of Business for NZME and a high profile business columnist for the New Zealand Herald.
-She has a strong interest in New Zealand’s business success and is a frequent TV commentator and public speaker.
-Fran is a member of both the NZ US Council and NZ China Council’s Advisory Boards and a committee member of the Pacific Economic Cooperation Council (NZ).
-She is also a regular participant in NZ’s partnership forums with the United States, Australia and China.
-Fran is a former editor of National Business Review and has an award-winning track record in business journalism.
+Fran O’Sullivan is Head of Business (Content) for NZME and a high-profile business columnist for the New Zealand Herald.
+She has a strong interest in New Zealand’s international business success and is a frequent television commentator and public speaker.
+Fran chairs the NZ US Council’s Advisory Board, is a member of the NZ China Council’s Advisory Board and the Pacific Economic Cooperation Council (NZ) board.
+She is a regular participant in NZ’s partnership forums with the United States, Australia and China.
+Fran also chairs the Metropolis Body Corporate committee.
+She is a former editor of National Business Review and has an award-winning track record in business journalism.

 MC: Simon Dallow